What We Do

 AIMA works closely with, and provides advice to, State, Territory and Australian Federal Government on policy pertaining to underwater cultural heritage, such as the Historic Shipwrecks Act 1976 and the UNESCO Convention on the Protection of the Underwater Cultural Heritage 2001.

 AIMA plays an important role in the dissemination of maritime archaeological research.
-It has an active publications programme including a quarterly newsletter and an annual volume, the AIMA Bulletin, as well as special publication reports.
+It has an active publications programme including a quarterly newsletter and an annual volume, the Australasian Journal of Maritime Archaeology, as well as special publication reports.
 AIMA also organises an annual conference and provides scholarship money for members to conduct fieldwork and research.

 AIMA plays an active role in international maritime archaeology.
 The organisation strongly supports the UNESCO Convention on the Protection of the Underwater Cultural Heritage 2001 and is formally accredited by UNESCO as a Non-Government Organisation member of the Scientific and Technical Advisory Body to the State Parties to that Convention.